-Machiavelli Had it Easy is an engaging text for an emerging discipline.
-Gaps in context arise when directors and managers come together from diverse vocational and cultural languages and interests.
-Compressed information streams in from the digital age yet few sources seek to reconcile silos of business, legal expertise and regulatory public-interests for informed decisions.
+Machiavelli Had it Easy is an engaging text for the emerging discipline of governance.
+Gaps arise when directors and managers come together from diverse vocational and cultural languages and interests.
+Compressed information streams in the digital age, yet few reconcile silos of business, legal expertise and regulatory public-interests for informed decisions.

-This text presents research and a decision-framework based on risks, comparative law and market practice.
-We concluded that governance is a separate discipline for the vital strategic-oversight role.
-Informed by cognitive science, the marketplace and comparative legal duties, one conclusion is that bias and self-interests are instinctive but reconciling best-interests is not.
+This text presents research and a market-tested decision-framework for comparative law, market practice, and human nature in the vital strategic-oversight role of governance.
+Informed by cognitive science, business practice and legal duties, one conclusion is that bias and self-interests are instinctive but reconciling best-interests is not.
 Too often lessons learned from centuries of law are overlooked.

 The chapters are a dozen inquiries into recurring problems in the boardroom.
 Part one is an entry-level technical reference of law and governance principles.
 Unique appendices of keywords and case notes will aid those new to markets governed by the western rule-of-law and those tripping on gaps in comparative jargon.
 Part two is a series of practical hot-topics in the context of law and governance; part three looks to next steps in accountability and liability.

-The text will help accountants, engineers, lawyers, and marketing, business operations and public-policy experts from around the world work together, and professors, professionals and students anticipate change.
-After drilling through accountability and liability of hybrid organizations, typical crises are revealed to be from a lack of aligning interests and related information churn.
-Conclusions of the how and why of governance systems link the human condition and the rule-of-law.
+The text will help accountants, engineers, lawyers, and business operations and market-policy experts from around the world work together, and; professors, professionals and students anticipate change.
+After drilling through accountability and liability for hybrid organizations, typical crises are revealed to be from a lack of aligning interests and related information churn.
+Conclusions of the how and why of governance systems link the human condition and the rule-of-law in the digital age.

 - SOC000000 - SOCIAL SCIENCE: General

 - BUS079000 - BUSINESS & ECONOMICS: Government & Business

 - Anti-Corruption in Management Research and Business School Classrooms